lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     you see the following error
     message *ERROR: Molecule topology/atom exceeds system topology/atom*.

-..  container:: justify

-    Let us create a *PARM.lammps* file containing all the parameters (masses, interaction energies, bond equilibrium
+Let us create a *PARM.lammps* file containing all the parameters (masses, interaction energies, bond equilibrium distances, etc).
-    distances, etc).
 In *input.lammps*, add the following line:

 ..  code-block:: lammps

     include ../PARM.lammps

-..  container:: justify

 Then, download and save the |PARM_PEG.data| file next to the *pureH2O/* folder.

 .. |PARM_PEG.data| raw:: html

    <a href="../../../../../lammpstutorials-inputs/level2/polymer-in-water/PARM.lammps" target="_blank">parameter</a>

-..  container:: justify

 Within *PARM.lammps*, the *mass* and *pair_coeff* of atoms of types 8 and 9 are for water and the atoms of types 1 to 7 are for the polymer molecule.
-Similarly, the *bond_coeff 7* and
-    *angle_coeff 8* are for water, while all the other parameters are for the polymer.
+Similarly, the *bond_coeff 7* and *angle_coeff 8* are for water, while all the other parameters are for the polymer.

-..  container:: justify

 Let us create water molecules.
 To do so, let us import a molecule template called
 *H2O-SPCFw.mol* and then let us randomly create 1050 molecules.
 Add the following lines into *input.lammps*:

 ..  code-block:: lammps